 For a health packing list and recommended vaccines before traveling to St. Lucia, click here.

-uses 240 Volts and 50 Cycles AC.
+uses 240 Volts and 50 Cycles of AC.
 You can find budget converters on Amazon here.

 Communications: Digicel and FLOW